Archive for March, 2010

 Tags:

 Few things in American society are as dreaded as being audited by the Internal Revenue Service (IRS).
 The tax code is so complex, it is almost a given that if the auditors dig deep enough and look hard enough eventually they will find mistakes and then charge all the relevant penalties (and interest for older errors).
-The general process is that the IRS computers compare your newest return to your previous returns and the differences are calculated providing a “DIF Score”.
-If this score is high, indicating a significant change in your filing, it means your return is given additional attention and perhaps audited.
-Although the DIF Score factors used to determine who gets audited and who does not is kept secret, there are certainly things that will make it more likely that you will be audited.
-Further, there are specific things you can do to lower your chances of being audited.
+The general process is … more

 How Long Can I Claim My Child As A Dependent?